 Jallianwala Bagh Massacre

-Reasons behind Gathering of The Jallianwala Bagh Massacre
+Reasons behind the Gathering of The Jallianwala Bagh Massacre

 - The protests by the people at Jallianwala Bagh were also done for the release of two popular leaders of the Indian Independence Movement- Satya Pal and Saifuddin Kitchlew.

-- The violent protests resulted in the burning of the Town Hall and Railway station, disruption of telegraphs and communication system.
-It also resulted in many deaths including a few deaths of the European government officials as well as civilians.
+- The violent protests resulted in the burning of the Town Hall and Railway station, the disruption of telegraphs and communication systems.
+It also resulted in many deaths including a few deaths of European government officials as well as civilians.
 The unrest became worst, especially in Punjab.

 - By mid-day, thousands of people gathered at the Jallianwala Bagh including the devotees at Harmandir Sahib for peaceful protests.